aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppsx-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to ODS in Android via Java or Online App" h2="Export PPSX file to ODS in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Presentation Format (PPSX) is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PowerPoint Presentation file (PPTX) and is used to store presentations in a smaller size.
+On the other hand, OpenDocument Spreadsheet (ODS) is a file format used to store spreadsheets created with OpenOffice Calc.
+It is an open standard for electronic spreadsheets and is used to store data in a tabular format.
+Therefore, it is necessary to convert PPSX to ODS in order to access the data stored in the PPSX file.

+<h2>How Aspose.Total helps for ppsx to ods conversion</h2>

+Aspose.Total for Android via Java is a suite of file format APIs that enables developers to create, edit, and convert various file formats in their Android applications.
+It includes Aspose.Slides for Android via Java, which is a powerful API for creating, editing, and converting presentations in PPSX format.
+It also includes Aspose.Cells for Android via Java, which is a powerful API for creating, editing, and converting spreadsheets in ODS format.

-You can easily convert PPSX file to ODS in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPSX file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to ODS.
+Using Aspose.Total for Android via Java, you can easily convert PPSX file to ODS in your Android applications in a two-step process.
+In the first step you can export PPSX file to HTML by using Aspose.Slides for Android via Java.
+Secondly, by using Aspose.Cells for Android via Java, you can convert HTML to ODS.
+This two-step process is simple and efficient, and can be used to quickly convert PPSX to ODS in Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}